baptisterey/UE4_ZeldaBotw_SheikahRunes/README.md

   <br><i>Preview of the room for the <b>Cryonis</b> rune<i>
 </p>

-For testing purposes, a little Demo Shrine is included in the projet.
-The player must face challenges to collect one orb for each rune, showing that the mecanics are working correctly.
+For testing purposes, a little Demo Shrine is included in the project.
+The player must face challenges to collect one orb for each rune, showing that the mechanics are working correctly.

 ## Work in Progress
-* Add sound effects to the demo (I need to find some ressources online with the sounds from the game).
+* Add <b>sound effects</b> to the demo (I need to find audio resources online with the sounds from the game).
+* Add <b>Post-process effects</b> for each rune that show a grid and make the screen tinted by the colour of the rune.
+* Fix some bugs and tweak VFX 🐛

 ## Disclaimer
-The user interface uses the Nintendo Switch controller scheme.
+The user interface uses the Nintendo Switch controller scheme. 🎮

 ## Credits
 * Animation System - [Advanced Locomotion System V4](https://www.unrealengine.com/marketplace/en-US/product/advanced-locomotion-system-v1)